Power of Love (2002 film): Plot

-Sandra, Chris' Ex hit Juliet and run away from the accident scene.
+Sandra, Chris' Ex hit Juliet and ran away from the accident scene.
 Chris needed some money to travel abroad so he went to Sandra who didn't believe in his dream.
 It was paralysed Juliet who later sponsored the trip and this made Chris determined to marry her.
 However his parents rejected the lady saying she is disabled and he ended up marrying sandra.
-After Juliet got to know Sandra was behind her accident, they all fought of which Sandra ended up dead and Chris married Juliet at the end.
+After Juliet got to know Sandra was behind her accident, they fought and Sandra ended up dead and Chris married Juliet at the end.